May 22, 2024

 Custom test function decorators

-Our new documentation is designed to help you find the information you need more quickly.
+Our new Document Overview is designed to help you find the information you need more quickly.

-Now more distinct from the Model Details page, the new overview page provides easier navigation and enhanced data visualization to better understand the progress of the documentation stage.
+Now more distinct from the model details landing page, the new overview page provides easier navigation and enhanced data visualization to better understand the progress of the documentation stage:

 Documentation outline page with conversations